 Despite being dried it also retains most of the vitamins and minerals in non-dried fruit, so a mixed handful will count towards your 5-a-day (only once though, you can’t get more than one portion of your 5-a-day from dried fruit).

 It’s not a food, and plenty of us use it to beat the afternoon slump, but caffeine can be a huge performance aid during exercise too.
-So it’s an ingredient worth looking out for in healthy energy snacks like the Veloforte Pronto bar.
+So it’s an ingredient worth looking out for in healthy energy snacks — like our Amaro energy chews with natural caffeine from guarana, or our power-packed Doppio energy gel.

 While caffeine doesn’t provide a direct energy boost in the way sugar does, it helps with concentration and makes maintaining a high effort level feel easier – music to the ears of any long-distance athlete.